 The truth is, a lot of people don’t know they are vitamin D deficient, and there are many women who have both a deficiency in vitamin D and PCOS.

 Vitamin D is produced in the skin when exposed to sunlight.
 This vitamin is fat-soluble and includes the vitamins D1, D2, and D3.

 How Will I Benefit From Sufficient Vitamin D?

-Although this vitamin was discovered in 1920 with the initial view limited to curing children with rickets and osteomalacia, there are a raft of other health challenges that can benefit from a sufficient intake of this vitamin.
+Although this vitamin was discovered in 1920 with the initial view limited to curing children with rickets and osteomalacia, there is a raft of other health challenges that can benefit from a sufficient intake of this vitamin.
 For example, it helps to strengthen the immune system and reduce inflammation (1).
-According to the study, Vitamin D, PCOS and androgens in men: a systematic review, vitamin D also helps women with PCOS increase their fertility.
+According to the study, Vitamin D, PCOS, and androgens in men: a systematic review, vitamin D also helps women with PCOS increase their fertility.
 (2)

 - Helps to reduce oxidative stress

 Vitamin D paired with evening primrose oil has been shown to reduce oxidative stress in women with PCOS.
 According to a study by Khadijeh Nasri and team, women who supplemented with vitamin D and evening primrose oil for 12 weeks had healthier triglyceride and very low-density lipoprotein (VLDL) cholesterol levels, significant increases in blood vitamin D and plasma total glutathione (GSH) levels and a reduction in malondialdehyde level (MDA), (3) all indicators of a reduction in oxidative stress.

 - Helps aid a healthy weight, boosts fertility and more